thiagohersan-www/thiagohersan.com/_pages/index.md

 I create objects, situations and devices that resensitize my body towards a continuous and plural process of becoming that hopefully is more open to entanglements with other species, histories, epistemologies and technologies.
 --->

-I create objects, situations and devices that hopefully contribute towards a more plural and constant process of becoming that is more open to entanglements with other species, histories, epistemologies and technologies.
+I create objects, situations and devices that hopefully contribute towards a more plural and continuous process of becoming that is more open to entanglements with other species, histories, epistemologies and technologies.

 **Representative Works:**